commaweed/random-js/README.md

 			o it only exists with functions and is not considered a "fallback" object o it is the same reference as the function's __proto__ o const p = new Person(); p.__proto__ === Person.prototype; // true
+### closure
+	* functions in JavaScript form closures
+	* A closure is the combination of a function bundled together (enclosed) with references to its surrounding state (the lexical environment).
+	* gives you access to an outer function’s scope from an inner function o that is, inner functions have access to the variables of outer functions
+	* they are created every time a function is created, at function creation time. function init() {
+		  var name = 'Mozilla'; // name is a local variable created by init function displayName() { // displayName() is the inner function, a closure alert(name); // use variable declared in the parent function }
+		  displayName();
+		}
+		init();
+	* Closures are useful because they let you associate data (the lexical environment) with a function that operates on that data.
+	  This has obvious parallels to object-oriented programming, where objects allow you to associate data (the object's properties) with one or more methods.
 ### bind, call, and apply
 	* often used to control "this" reference
 	* call() and apply() are called immediately; bind returns a new function